Why Electric Vehicle Taxes are the Wrong Strategy for Minnesota

 There is no justification for this tax right now.
 Instead, Minnesota should be looking at ways to encourage EV technology.
 Many other states are expanding sales of EVs through purchase incentives, infrastructure investments, and other programs, as reported in “A Road Map to Decarbonization in the Midcontinent.”

-Drive Electric Minnesota strongly believes that Minnesota has an opportunity to be a leader in increasing EV adoption and will support policies to encourage that.
-Stay tuned for details!
+Drive Electric Minnesota, an initiative of the Great Plains Institute, strongly believes that Minnesota has an opportunity to be a leader in increasing EV adoption and will support policies to encourage that.
+Read about the recent legislative updates, including policies that will support EV adoption and infrastructure in our most recent blog post.